-Police programs and topics of interest
+Police programs, topics of interest and current events

 Create a safety alert to provide valuable information to 911 dispatchers and first responders in an emergency.
 The safety alert is attached to the address and can include information about yourself, a family member or your home.